How to tow the tow vehicle, when the tow vehicle needs towing.

 Below … the cover of the differential.

 And off she went to the Dodge dealer.
 The work was done within two days and my truck was back home on the third day.
 The screw that holds the center alignment pin for the spider gears inside the differential had backed out, allowing the center alignment pin to drop, so the spider gears were out of alignment and would not turn in tandem … so the two rear tires were not allowed to turn at different (differential) speeds when the truck was turning a corner … so the outer tire on a turn had to skip or skid around the corner.
 The mechanic inspected everything in the differential, found no other damage, replaced the center alignment pin, and inserted a new screw (this time with a dab of the proper grade of loctite on it, which Dodge does not do with new trucks).
-While my truck was in the shop, I had them do a number of other things … service the front axle’s 4×4 transfer case, replace the engine exhaust manifold bolts, and a few other things needed for preventive maintenance on my 70,000 mile truck.
+While my truck was in the shop, I had them do a number of other things … service the front axle’s 4×4 transfer case, replace the engine exhaust manifold bolts, and a few other things needed for preventive maintenance on my truck that has 70,000 miles on its odometer.

 My online research showed that, just like that tow truck driver said, problems with the rear differential are somewhat common with Dodge RAM pickup trucks with about that many miles on them.
 One might think I would dump this truck in that case, but every vehicle has its weak point/s.
 When I worked for FedEx, I maintained a fleet of 50 trucks, bumper to bumper … all Fords.
 Two common failures with those Fords trucks were starter motors and automatic transmissions.
 I replaced LOTS of Ford starters and got so I knew which FedEx drivers started their engines the most so simply changed out those starters before they failed.
 And I got so I could rebuild a Ford C6 transmission in my sleep!
 Does that mean Ford trucks are bad?
 Not on your life.